datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

 * **Funnelers**: Flowlogs traffic needs to be modified before reaching the NLB, which can be done in the VPC gateway or before it reaches the public cloud.
-It can also be done by pointing routers to an intermediate "flowlogs proxy" and then then DNATing the traffic to the K8s Service.
+It can also be done by pointing routers to an intermediate "flowlogs proxy" and then DNATing the traffic to the K8s Service.
 * **[MTU considerations](../funneling.md#mtu)** apply, but are easily solved by adjusting the router configuration for IPFIX/NetFlow/sFlow as discussed before.